DGEs2018/Traineeship-progress/Week6/journal.md

     - Branches (could have as many as possible)
     - Pull request & code review
     - Some prefer to constantly work on the masters branch
-- Environments
+- Environments - the copy of the project that has not yet reached end-users, but rather for developers and managers in the project.
 - Development (consist of multiples of sprints)
 - Test (checking functionality, UI )
-- Staging (different to the stage discussed in Git, real datas )
+- Staging (different to the stage discussed in Git, tests if newer versions are running without errors with real data, in the same environment as that of the end-users)
 - Deployment (the stage when moving from staging to production)
 - Production
+- SPA + client page application is something like downloading the desktop app everytime you click the application.